Rooibos Tea: Delicious and Naturally Caffeine FreeDrinks and Tonics

 So, where does tea fit into a healthy diet?

 For the past few weeks, I’ve been drinking a morning cup of rooibos tea, also known as red or redbush tea.
-I’ve switched recently because I find that don’t do well if I have a cup of green tea every morning as even a small daily dose of caffeine tends to weaken my adrenals and contribute to early afternoon fatigue after awhile.
+I’ve switched recently because I find that don’t do well if I have a cup of green tea every morning.
+Even this small daily dose of caffeine tends to result in weak adrenal symptoms and contribute to early afternoon fatigue after awhile.
 I really can only enjoy green or (my favorite) Ceylon and English Breakfast on occasion.
-Have you noticed how daily caffeine so quickly develops into a habit if you’re not especially careful.
+Have you noticed how daily caffeine so quickly develops into a habit if you’re not especially careful?

 I don’t prefer decaffeinated black or green tea because, to me, this is an unnatural over processing of these herbs.
 I would rather choose a tea that is naturally caffeine free, such as red tea.

-Rooibos tea is native to the continent of Africa and is primarily grown in South Africa’s Western Cape.
-Local people have traditionally used red tea for centuries, and the Dutch settlers in South Africa used it as an alternative to expensive black tea whose supply was dependent on trading ships from Europe.
+Rooibos tea (sources) is native to the continent of Africa and is primarily grown in South Africa’s Western Cape.
+Local people have traditionally used red tea for centuries.
+Dutch settlers in South Africa used it as an alternative to expensive black tea whose supply was dependent on trading ships from Europe.

 Red tea has an earthy and a slightly nutty flavor.
 The first time I tried a cup, I didn’t really care for it much.
 Red tea grows on you after awhile, though, and I now I simply love it.

 Other rooibos tea benefits include anti-fungal as well as antimutagenic properties.
 It is also alleged to beneficially modulate the immune system and to assist with nervous tension, skin problems, and digestive complaints.

 I also love to have rooibos tea on hand because it is a caffeine free choice for the kids whenever they ask for a cup.

 Like many plants, rooibos readily takes in flouride from the surrounding soil, so make sure you buy organic rooibos as commercial fertilizers contain large amounts of flouride.

 Rooibos Tea Benefits: Healthy Alternative to Lattes, Cappuccino and Espresso